OkayHughes/iros2017_pedestrian_forecasting/README.md

 The output of the model is a tuple `((non_linear_points, non_linear_weights), (linear_points, linear_weights))`.
 Each points array is of size `(2, N)`, which means the array looks like `[[x1, x2, x3, x4, ...], [y1, y2, y3, y4, ...]]`.
 Each of the weights arrays are of size `(N)`, each of which correspond to one of the points in the point arrays.

 ** _The non-linear output must be convolved with the gaussian distribution described here in order to be correct. _ ** This is why the different points are split into two outputs.
 The linear points are treated as dirac deltas, so the probability of a pedestrian being in a set A is just the sum of the dirac deltas in that set.
 The non-linear weights are treated as dirac deltas convolved with gaussians of standard deviation `scene.kappa * (n / n_steps) * t_final`, where n corresponds to the number of frames that have come from the generator.
 The `convolve_and_score` method from `helper_routines` takes a set of points, weights, the standard deviation, and a set of bounding boxes to integrate over, and returns the convolved integral over those boxes.
 If you know the form, you can likely extend and improve what we've put together.

+## Clustering

+One of the most dataset-dependent parts of our algorithm is the `cluster_trajectories` function in cluster.py.
+We tested our algorithm on the Stanford Drone Dataset, which has a large number of trajectories, and is hand-annotated so that the trajectories are of high quality (for example trajectories are contiguous, pedestrians are annotated right as they enter the scene, etc...).
+The clustering algorithm that we use leverages this.
+There are a large number of trajectory-clustering methods out there, but our paper does not contribute a novel algorithm.
+Rather, it is the responsibility of the user to find a clustering algorithm that is best suited to the quality data that they use.

+Replacing the `cluster_trajectories` method in cluster.py with whatever clustering method works best for your data should be all you need to do.
+If you do so, make sure to use the `align_trajectories` method on your clusters in order to ensure that the grouped trajectories point the same way.

 ## Reproduce